 The rail industry recognises it must adapt to the digital world using traffic management, driver advisory systems and digital train control.
 These technologies will allow us to run more trains safely and more reliably.
 Implementation of digital technologies requires investment in both train and infrastructure.

 Thameslink Programme is leading the way by harnessing digital technology to release capacity and enable more frequent trains on existing tracks – a world first on the UK mainline railway.

-Rail passengers tell us that their priorities include more seats and better reliability.
+Rail passengers told us that their priorities included more seats and better reliability.
 New efficient, high capacity trains in 8 and 12 car formations are now operating on the Thameslink network.
 Designed to move greater numbers of passengers more frequently in air-conditioned comfort, these new, modern, spacious trains include enhanced passenger information and accessibility to transform the passenger experience and provide less crowded, more reliable and more frequent services.

 When the final digital upgrades on the Thameslink Programme are complete, the new Class 700 trains will facilitate a train frequency of up to 24 trains per hour at peak times in each direction through the core section between Blackfriars and St Pancras International (triple the number of services prior to the programme starting).

 New Class 700 trains have already been introduced into passenger service and now operate on all current Thameslink services.